Authentication#

 "pass":"password"}'

-Note that these example curl commands are interacting with an HTTP endpoint, but they are also available using HTTPS.
+These example curl commands are interacting with an HTTP endpoint, but they are also available using HTTPS.
 Further, the examples may show passwords on the command line, but putting a password on the command line is not recommended as it may be visible to other users via ps or similar commands.

 {"success": true, "data": {"user": "admin1", "token": {"access_token": \